 - The AWS Management Console doesn't support role chaining.
 You can use the switch role feature in the Console to get a role's temporary credentials.
 The Console uses the credentials of the IAM or federated user to switch to another role.
 For more information, see switching to a role (console).

 - Multi-Factor Authentication (MFA) users with the AWS CLI use temporary credentials to assume another role.
 The temporary credentials use the AWS STS GetSessionToken API and are limited to one hour.

-- If role chaining is used to assume Role B for the same AWS account as Role A, then assign permissions to Role A to avoid the one hour limit.
-If role chaining is used with a different AWS account, then the session duration limit is one hour.
+- If role chaining is used to assume Role B for the same AWS account as Role A, then assign additional permissions to Role A to avoid role chaining into Role B.